Kierandoolan/The-FitFuel-Depot/TESTING.md

 *   As a user I can follow the business on social media so that I can keep up to date with latest news and offers
   > The page has facebook and also Instagram.

+## Functionality testing

+Throughout developing this site, I have been using Chrome, and chrome dev tools to help with debugging issues.
+Testing responsiveness was done using chrome emulated devices

+## Compatibility testing

+Chrome emulated devices, and hardware devices iphone 14, desktop and Ipad were used to test compatibility.

+## Python
+[ CI Python linter ](https://pep8ci.herokuapp.com/) was used to test python code.
+Below i will give what bugs came up in each app.

+Throughout the website i kept getting E501 line too long and i did fix them but my code was failing because of this and it took me a few days to rectify all the mistakes to make it run again.
+Because of this i let the "E501 line too long" keep as they are in order to have everything running and save me debugging.

+## Bugs for Bags

+1. E303 too many blank lines (3)

+- Fixed
+## Bug for Checkout

+1. E305 expected 2 blank lines after class or function definition, found 1
+2. W292 no newline at end of file
+3. E302 expected 2 blank lines, found 1

+- Fixed

+## Bugs for Company

+- No Bugs

+## Bugs for Home

+- No Bugs

+## Bugs for Products

+1. W292 no newline at end of file

+- Fixed

+## Bugs for the_fitfuel_depot

+1. E131 continuation line unaligned for hanging indent

+- Fixed
+## Bugs for Wishlist

+1. No Bugs

+## Manually Testing Functionality

 ### **Navigation**